Skip to Content

 Instead of putting the adhesive on the wall, backbutter the tiles individually and place them in the appropriate spot.
 Use the tiling float to press the tile to the wall.
 This ensures your tile aligns with the other tiles and is not sticking out or indented.

-Use a putty knife to scrape out any seams that have adhesive smushing through.
-You want your grout to completely fill the seams and it won’t be able to if the cracks are already filled with adhesive.
+Use a putty knife (or utility knife) to scrape out any seams that have adhesive smushing through.
+To achieve clean lines on your backsplash, the seams should be clear of any thinset.

 Step-by-step tutorial and products used to install our kitchen backsplash | Building Bluebird